Lyons Davidson takes part in National Cycle to Work Day on 12 September 2013

 Last Thursday (12 September) was Cycle to Work Day 2013 and Lyons Davidson offices around the country took part, with staff getting on their bikes and travelling to work on two wheels.

 In Bristol, the Cycling Accident Claims team organised a breakfast for those commuting by bike.
 There was information available about the Bristol Cycling Manifesto and Lyons Davidson’s links with Sustrans, the sustainable transport charity based in the city, for those who wanted more information.
-Rob Silverton from Lyons Davidson’s HR department was also present to talk to those interested in Cyclescheme, Lyons Davidson’s bike to work provider.
+Lyons Davidson’s HR department was also present to talk to those interested in Cyclescheme, Lyons Davidson’s bike to work provider.
 Despite the rain, staff cycled in from areas in and around Bristol and made use of the facilities provided by the company.
 Tabitha Rooks said ‘Unlike many offices in Bristol we have a safe and secure bike storage area, which means I do not have to worry about my bike during the day.’

 In New Malden, the Meruit team’s Green rep, Ravi Bhamra, occasional cyclist Ben Lim and die-hard cyclist Bill Herbert hosted a breakfast for cyclists and all those interested in cycling.
 Although it came the day after a torrential storm, there was a good turn out of people tucking into healthy food and learning about the benefits of cycling to work.